abdulsaleh/asyncio-for-ai/src/web-crawlers.md

 1. Gets a URL from the crawl queue
 2. Fetches and parses the page
 3. Adds the parsed result to the output `parsed_queue`
-4. Extracts child URLs and adds new ones to the crawl queue
+4. Extracts child URLs and adds new ones to the crawl queue if not already visited.

 The crawl task gets new urls from the crawl queue in a loop until the queue is empty.
 We should stop adding new pages after we've visited `max_pages`.